mohammed183/re_vit/markdown/03-Experiments.md

 ::: {.cell .markdown}
 ## Experiment 1:

-In this experiment we want to reproduce the claim: *"Vision Transformer outperforms state of the art CNNs on various classification tasks after pretraining on large datasets"* by using the only available pretrained model in the table in that claim and compare it to the other model that are pretrained on the **ImageNet-21k** unlike in the original paper where the other models were trained on the **JFT-300M** private dataset.
+In this experiment we want to reproduce the claim: *"Vision Transformer outperforms state of the art CNNs on various classification tasks after pretraining on large datasets"* by using the only available pretrained model in the table in that claim and compare it to the other model that are pretrained on the **ImageNet-21k** unlike in the original paper where the other models were pretrained on the **JFT-300M** private dataset.

 ***
 :::